20 Best Places to Visit in Michigan

 A nice day trip in the Great Lakes Bay area is Bay City on the waterfront of Lake Huron.
 The waterfront area is a nice place to walk around, and you can book themed cruises for a day or evening on the water.
 It is also home to the largest antique center in Michigan, covering an entire city block.

-4. Sleeping Bear Dunes National Seashore
+4. Sleeping Bear Dunes National Lakeshore

-One of the best places to visit in Michigan is Sleeping Bear Dunes National Seashore.
+One of the best places to visit in Michigan is Sleeping Bear Dunes National Lakeshore.
 In fact, if you are looking for a great first experience in Michigan, this is where to start.
 It is located on Michigan's western coast with a 35-mile shoreline along Lake Michigan.
 The glacier-carved region has a unique environment, with lakes, streams, and beaches.

 The sand dunes are the main draw at Sleeping Bear Dunes, as visitors climb them and capture memorable vacation photos trekking the 300-foot-tall face.
 The area has 70,000 acres of wilderness, so there are many outdoor experiences to fill your agenda, from hiking and camping to swimming and kayaking.